billmabe/covid/README.md

 2. US state -- daily COVID-19 case counts (https://raw.githubusercontent.com/billmabe/covid/master/state_data.csv)

 To that end, the script,
-- reads in state and country data files from the NY Times' GitHub repo
+- Reads in state and country data files from the NY Times' GitHub repo.
-- removes duplicate observations (none yet found)
+- Removes duplicate observations (none yet found).
-- tests each of the three files for whether their values for case and deaths variables are cumulative sums or daily counts.
+- Tests each of the three files for whether their values for case and deaths variables are cumulative sums or daily counts.
-- revise cumulative case totals for days where cumulative totals decreased from previous day
+- Revise cumulative case totals for days where cumulative totals decreased from previous day.
-- create unbroken time series
+- Create unbroken time series.
-- fill time series "up" so that all rows have the correct values (not necessary)
+- Fill time series "up" so that all rows have the correct values (not necessary).
-- create the daily count variables
+- Create the daily count variables.